dichharai/sorting-wheel/README.md

 ## For User

-This is the [User Guide](UserGuide.pdf) on the Sorting Wheel application.
+This is the [User Guide](UserGuide.pdf) for the Sorting Wheel application.

 ## For Developer